Bubblr-Inc/ai-vault-aws-installation/doc/HEALTHCHECKS.md

 |AI Vault|/v1/client/health |200|
 |AI Vault Entity | /v1/client/health |200|

-Ai Vault Entity is not exposed publicly and is contained in the VPC so it will have to be monitored by a private connection.
+Ai Vault Entity is not exposed publicly and is contained in the VPC so it will have to be monitored by a private connection, for an example a monitoring agent installed in a network routable to the internal VPC hosted service.